-Dry mouth occurs when saliva stops being produced.
-Saliva is a key part of a healthy mouth because it washes away food and other debris.
-This helps prevent infection by controlling bacteria and fungi in the mouth.* That’s why, if left untreated, dry mouth can increase the risk of gum disease, tooth decay and mouth infections.**
+Dry mouth occurs when saliva (spit) stops being produced.
+Saliva is a key part of a healthy mouth because it washes away food and other debris and also takes care of the acid made by oral bacteria after we eat or drink.
+This helps prevent infection by controlling bacteria and fungi in the mouth1, and also helps protect against tooth decay.
+Saliva also improves your ability to taste and makes it easier to chew and swallow food.
+If left untreated, dry mouth can increase the risk of gum disease, tooth decay, and mouth infections, and also impairs proper nutrition2.

-- Sticky, dry or burning feeling in the mouth
+- Dry or sticky feeling in the mouth

 What causes dry mouth?